industrial-optimization-group/DESDEO/docs/index.rst

 Welcome to DESDEO's documentation!
 ==================================

-For news and other information related to DESDEO, see the official website_.
+Decision Support for computationally Demanding Optimization problems

+DESDEO is a free and open-source Python-based framework for developing and experimenting with interactive multiobjective optimization.
+It contains implementations of some interactive methods and modules that can be utilized to implement further methods.

+We welcome you to utilize DESDEO and develop it further with us.

 .. figure:: /images/desdeo-main.png
    :figclass: imgcenter

+For news and other information related to DESDEO, see the official website_.

 Packages
 ========